 Watch the Video Below.

-These are some of the Training that Student Leaders are encouraged to practise to unleash their leadership potetial.
+These are some of the Training that Student Leaders are encouraged to practice to unleash their leadership potential.

 This is a course that we have developed for Africa Youth Leadership Forum to help young people maximize their leadership potential.
 It is built upon 21 essential leadership principles which are matched with 21 character qualities of a leader.